 The most uncomfortable period is the first few days after surgery.
 Along with regular post-surgery fatigue, you may experience swelling, tenderness, and tightness in your chest due to the dressings.
-Moreover, you cannot sleep on your side and may have limited mobility in your upper body.
+Moreover, you cannot sleep on your side or stomach and may have limited mobility in your upper body.

 Keep your scars out of the sun (or wear strong sunscreen) for at least six months.
 Though you can splash around in the water as soon as 3 weeks after surgery, it is recommended to avoid swimming for exercise (because of the arms-over-shoulders requirement of most swimming strokes) for 6 months following surgery.